Editing

 • How do your films evolve during the mixing process?

-• Do certain elements emphasize meaning, or do you redefine aspects like soundscapes?
+• Do certain elements emphasise meaning, or do you redefine aspects like soundscapes?

 • How does the system (stereo, 5.1, etc.) influence this creative process?